handley-lab/anesthetic/paper/paper.md

 ---

 # Summary
-``anesthetic`` is a Python package for processing nested sampling runs, and will be useful for any scientist or statistician who uses nested sampling software. ``anesthetic`` unifies many existing tools and techniques in an extensible framework which is intuitive for users familiar with the standard Python packages, namely [NumPy](https://www.numpy.org/), [SciPy](https://www.scipy.org/), [Matplotlib](https://matplotlib.org/) and [pandas](https://pandas.pydata.org/).
-It has been extensively used in the recent cosmological papers [@tension;@dimensionality].
+``anesthetic`` is a Python package for processing nested sampling runs, and will be useful for any scientist or statistician who uses nested sampling software. ``anesthetic`` unifies many existing tools and techniques in an extensible framework that is intuitive for users familiar with the standard Python packages, namely [NumPy](https://www.numpy.org/), [SciPy](https://www.scipy.org/), [Matplotlib](https://matplotlib.org/) and [pandas](https://pandas.pydata.org/).
+It has been extensively used in recent cosmological papers [@tension;@dimensionality].